FASP-QAT/qat-documentation/docs/user/16-annex-4-business-functions.md

 | **Reports** | View Reports | Access the full suite of analytical outputs. |
 | **Quality** | QAT Problem List | Access and manage data quality and planning issues. |
 | | Global Reports | View aggregated data across all countries and programs. |

-*Table 30: Business Functions for Analytics and Decision Support*